+Gross alpha and gross beta analyses are for the purpose of screening, and are generally indicative of the presence of uranium isotopes and Sr-90, respectively.
 For samples where both gross beta and Sr-90 concentrations were analyzed, gross beta concentrations were typically consistent with twice the Sr-90 concentrations (gross beta analysis detects the beta emissions from both Sr-90 and its daughter, Y-90).
-As an example, DOH detected Sr-90 at groundwater well 199-N-14, at a concentration of 1,320 pCi/L. The gross beta result at the same well is 2,710 pCi/L. These results are consistent when consideration of the uncertainty range is included.
+As an example, DOH detected Sr-90 at groundwater well 199-N-14, at a concentration of 1,290 pCi/L. The gross beta result at the same well is 2,800 pCi/L. These results are consistent when consideration of the uncertainty range is included.

-Radionuclides detected in drinking water samples include gross alpha (10 pCi/L at Edwin Markham), gross beta (12 pCi/L at Edwin Markham), and H-3 (2,300 and 2,600 pCi/L at 400 Area locations).
-All concentrations are below EPA drinking water standards (15 pCi/Lfor gross alpha, 50 pCi/L for gross beta, and 20,000 pCi/L for H-3).
+Radionuclides detected in drinking water samples include gross beta (6 and 10 pCi/L at LIGO Facility and Edwin Markam Elementary School, respectively), and H-3 (9,880 pCi/L at the 400 Area drinking water tank).
+All concentrations are below EPA drinking water standards (50 pCi/L for gross beta, and 20,000 pCi/L for H-3).